atet/virtual/README.md

 > 6. "`EXPOSE`" will allow the outside world to communicate to the container
 > 7. "`CMD`" will run the "`server.py`" program
 >
-> **NOTE**: This is an earlier version of the `Dockerfile` for this tutorial, current version has less instructions because it pulls a pre-built version of Craft
+> **NOTE**: This is an earlier version of the Craft `Dockerfile`, the current version has less instructions because it pulls a pre-built version of Craft

 ### B. Layers